No Tags Found!

-I am working in a startup; it's almost 3 months now.
-I am handling a lead position and dealing with 5 people.
-However, my employer didn't give me any kind of offer letter.
+Hi All, I am working in a startup; it's been almost 3 months now.
+I am handling a lead position and managing a team of 5 people.
+However, my employer hasn't given me any kind of offer letter.
 Whenever I asked, they told me to give it some time.
-Now, I took 4 days leave without informing them directly; I only informed my colleagues.
-They have now sent me an email, threatening me, questioning how I could take leave without permission.
+Recently, I took 4 days of leave without informing them directly; I only informed my colleagues.
+They have now sent me an email, questioning how I could take leave without permission.

 I didn't inform them because there is no agreement between the employee and employer.
 Many of my colleagues have done the same thing.
-But, despite being a senior and managing everything in their company, they have made such allegations which are not acceptable.
+Despite being a senior and managing everything in their company, they have made such allegations, which are not acceptable.

 I am seeking advice on how to address this situation and teach them a lesson.